-Everyone sees these insects as they are everywhere this time of year.
-The brown marmorated stink bug, Halyomorpha halys, an invasive species from Asia.
-Surprisingly new to the area, it invaded the United States in 1998 and was found in Ohio in 2007.
-Thought to have immigrated from produce cargo, they have slowly been working their way across the United States.- Advertisement -
+Have you seen these diamond shaped insects?
+They are everywhere this time of year, the question is what do you do?
+The brown marmorated stink bug, Halyomorpha halys, an invasive species from Asia is surprisingly new to the area.
+It invaded the United States in 1998 and was found in Ohio in 2007.
+The illegal immigration was from produce cargo, and imports and now the little bugs have slowly been working their way across the United States.- Advertisement -

-This spear-shaped insect feeds on food crops and ornamental flowers.
-Found on soybeans and corn the stink bugs stay away until the fall season, when the cooler weather starts.
-These bugs start invading homes though cracks and crevices looking for a warm place to live for the winter.
-These bugs do not bite and are more of an annoyance with having also an “ewwwwww” factor.
+This spear-shaped insect feeds on food crops and ornamental flowers, found on soybeans and corn the stink bugs stay away until the fall season.
+When farmers start harvesting crops, these bugs start invading homes though cracks and crevices looking for a warm place to live for the winter.

-How do you prevent these little bugs from invasion?
-Squish them and you’ll find out quickly why they are labeled as stink bugs.
-Additionally, bug sprays do not seem to be effective either.
-Don’t directly vacuum them up with your sweeper or you can make the whole house smell like a stink bug.
-Prevention is the only way by checking doors and windows for cracks and crevices that allow them in.
-If you find them in your home, pick them up and toss them outside or use a sock over the end of your vacuum and suck them into the sock to be left outside.
+When you find them in your home, pick them up and toss them outside or use a sock over the end of your vacuum and suck them into the sock then put them outside.
 This will prevent these little invaders to not spend the winter with you.